 I work in the Human Experience and Design (HXD) group at Microsoft Research, Cambridge UK.
 You can see how I got here in my bullet-point biography.

-I research how the affordances of technologies interact with language, social action, and culture.
-I'm fascinated by people's ability to create expressive social value both when technology works and when it doesn't.
+I research how the affordances of technologies interact with language, social action, and Internet culture.

-I've written about the technologizing of interaction in contexts such as video calling in personal relationships, ambient audio technologies to support independent living, IRC openings and non-responses, social media in the workplace, crisis memes and error mascots.
-I am currently interested in engineering culture.
+I've written about vernaculars of technologized interaction in contexts such as video calling and video messaging in personal relationships, ambient audio technologies to support independent living, IRC openings and non-responses, social media in the workplace, crisis memes, and error mascots.
+I am currently interested in social device ecologies and engineering culture.
 I am also a passionate advocate for digital access, freedom, and privacy.

 Social order is a practical achievement

 Design resources, not features